MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/powershellget-3.x/Microsoft.PowerShell.PSResourceGet/Update-PSScriptFileInfo.md

 ### -Path

-The filename and location where the script is created.
+The filename and location of the script.

 ```yaml
 Type: System.String